 - Heartmath has over 200 studies to show how it can help with balancing the nervous system to achieve better sleep, performance, decision making and decrease anxiety and depression.
 You can learn how to do it with or without a phone app.
 Contact [email protected]

 - Fisher Wallace Stimulator delivers an electrical pulse that stimulates the brain to produce serotonin and other neurochemicals required for healthy mood and sleep, while also entraining a calm brainwave state and modulating the “fight or flee” sympathetic nervous system.
-It has been clinically proven in multiple published studies and approved by the FDA for the treatment of depression, anxiety, and insomnia.
 Over 14,000 providers nationwide have prescribed it with good success.

 - Alpha Stim electrotherapy device is a safe, effective, drug-free treatment that works.
 Studies show proven relief from pain, anxiety, insomnia, and depression with no lasting side effects.